 Dr. David Kennedy

 David is the Programme Chair of the Certificate in Catholic Religious Studies (Part-time) programme.
 He also currently lectures on both the Bachelor of Education programme and the Catholic Certificate in Religious Studies in Scripture, Faith and Diversity, Religious Education and the Child, Introduction to Theology, and Cultural Diversity and Religious Pluralism.
 In 2021, David received the DCU President's Award for Excellence in Teaching for Distinctive Approaches to Teaching.
 His Ph.D research titled 'Encounters with Truth: The Hermeneutical Task of Religious Education in the Republic of Ireland,' speaks to both religious and non-religious educational contexts by offering a theologically and philosophically informed account of the hermeneutical task of religious education.
-David is currently conducting research, with assistance from the Teaching Enhancement Unit in DCU, exploring students learning experience in online asynchronous modules in religious education during the COVID19 pandemic.
+In 2022, David achieved the status of Senior Fellow with Advance HE in accordance with the UK professional standards framework for teaching and learning support in higher education.

 Dr. Colette Maloney